 - Association Named as Additional Insured

 - Policy Period

 - Liability Limits and Deductibles

 - Certificate Holder Identification

-This may sound like a lot of work but it's really incumbent on the vendor to obtain these certificates from his insurers and submit the certificates with his proposal.
-The Board's biggest responsibility covers asking for the certificates and then reviewing them when they arrive.
-Remember: the HOA may face lawsuits and even become liable for the wrongful acts of the vendor they hire -- even where the HOA is not directly at fault.
+This may sound like a lot of work, but it's really incumbent on the vendor to obtain these certificates from his insurers and submit the certificates with his proposal.
+The board's biggest responsibility covers asking for the certificates and then reviewing them when they arrive.
+Remember: the association may face lawsuits and even become liable for the wrongful acts of the vendor they hire -- even where the association is not directly at fault.

-Vendor Independent Contractor Status.
-As part of the written contract for the project, the Board will want the HOA attorney to address the vendor's independent contractor status.
-The last thing the Board wants or needs is for a vendor (who may do many jobs for the HOA during the year) to argue that he is the HOA's employee.
+As part of the written contract for the project, the board will want the association's attorney to address the vendor's independent contractor status.
+The last thing the Board wants or needs is for a vendor (who may do many jobs for the association during the year) to argue that he is the association's employee.

-Classification as an employee means a whole raft of labor laws may apply to the vendor relationship and the Board then owes employee benefits and/or worker's compensation benefits, etc. The IRS has complex rules setting out classification of employee versus independent contractor status.
-The HOA attorney is the best guide for that delineation.
+Classification as an employee means a whole raft of labor laws may apply to the vendor relationship, and the board then owes employee benefits and/or worker's compensation benefits, etc. The IRS has complex rules setting out the classification of employee versus independent contractor status.
+The association's attorney is the best guide for that delineation.
 Clarify within the contract terms that there is no employment relationship and that the vendor is an independent contractor.

 In conclusion, it is clear that hiring insured and certified vendors for your association is a crucial decision that can have far-reaching benefits.

 By prioritizing vendors who carry adequate insurance coverage, you protect your association from potential financial liabilities and legal disputes in case of accidents, damages, or injuries during the course of their work.